Epilepsy is an unpredictable and often misunderstood disease.

 Accreditations and Awards

-Nebraska Medicine was the first hospital in the state to receive the National Association of Epilepsy Centers' designation as a Level 4 (highest level) Epilepsy Center, and we are the only hospital in the state to have a Level 4 Epilepsy Center for both adults and children.
+Nebraska Medicine's Nebraska Medical Center in Omaha was the first hospital in the state to receive the National Association of Epilepsy Centers' designation as a Level 4 (highest level) Epilepsy Center.